Whole-grain Petri nets and processes: Hypergraphs

-\begin{lemma} For a well-founded $B$-hypergraph $\pn H = AINOA$, there is a bijection between lowersets $L \subset N$ in the sense of posets, and $B$-lowersets $\pn G \subset \pn H$ as $B$-hypergraphs. \end{lemma} \begin{proof} From a $B$-lowerset $\pn G \subset \pn H$, just return the poset of nodes in $\pn G$, which is a lowerset in $N$ by assumption.
+\begin{proof} From a $B$-lowerset $\pn G \subset \pn H$, just return the poset of nodes in $\pn G$, which is a lowerset in $N$ by assumption.
 Conversely, given a lowerset $L\subset N$ in the poset of nodes of $\pn H$, define the hyperedges of $\pn G$ to be those incident to some node in $L$, together with all the hyperedges in $B$. \end{proof}

 \begin{blanko}{Principal lowersets.} For a node $y\in N$ in a well-founded hypergraph $\pn H=AINOA$, we can consider the set of nodes $N\comma y := \{x \in N\mid x\leq y\}$, which is the lowerset in the sense of posets.
 This set of nodes spans an open sub-hypergraph of $\pn H$ denoted $\pn H\comma y$ called the {\em principal lowerset of $y$}.
 Note that $\pn H\comma y$ contains also all the outgoing hyper-edges of all its nodes.
 For example,